Hidden-Histories/Public-Resources/documentation/GettingStarted-HiddenHistoryArtists.md

 ## Overview

-### What is ARpoise and why is Hidden Histories using it?
+### ARpoise Augmented Reality platform

 The [**ARpoise** (**A**ugmented **R**eality **p**oint **o**f **i**nterest **s**ervice **e**nvironment)](http://arpoise.com/) is an open-source Augmented Reality platform.
 It was developed by [Peter Graf](http://mission-base.com/peter/) and [Tamiko Thiel](http://tamikothiel.com/) in 2018 to provide an open source AR platform that they could keep alive as the underlying technology changes.
 Since Tamiko began creating AR artworks in 2010, she has used multiple commercial AR platforms that all have gone out of business.
 She and Peter created ARpoise to provide a long-term alternative that can evolve with the technology.
 They will keep the platform alive as long as they live, and with the entry of the work [Unexpected Growth](http://tamikothiel.com/unexpectedgrowth/) into the Whitney Museum of American Art collection, they have a top-rank museum partner also dedicated to preserving the platform.

 The goal of [ARpoise](http://arpoise.com/) is to foster it as a community-supported AR app for artists and other people who might not be able to develop their own apps, and as an alternative to commercial AR platforms that may go out of business at any time without warning.

-Two different client applications have both been implemented for Android and iOS.
+Due to a change in smartphone hardware that is happening right now, there are currently two different client applications implemented for Android and iOS.
+We expect to merge them in a year or so.
 (Needs a section explaining geolocative, image trigger and SLAM AR.)

 - The **ARpoise** client is a geolocative AR app that runs on most available phones.
-The **ARpoise** app can be downloaded from the [Google Play](https://play.google.com/store/apps/details?id=com.arpoise.ARpoise) Store and the Apple [App Store](https://itunes.apple.com/de/app/arpoise/id1451460843).
+The **ARpoise app** can be downloaded from the [Google Play](https://play.google.com/store/apps/details?id=com.arpoise.ARpoise) Store and the Apple [App Store](https://itunes.apple.com/de/app/arpoise/id1451460843).
 ARpoise runs on most all iOS and Android smartphones.

-- The **AR-vos** client app provides both geolocative and image trigger AR functionality, and will be extended to provide the newer SLAM AR functionality.
+- The **AR-vos app** provides both geolocative and image trigger AR functionality, and will be extended to provide the newer SLAM AR functionality.
 To do this it must use [ARKit supporting iOS devices](https://developer.apple.com/library/archive/documentation/DeviceInformation/Reference/iOSDeviceCompatibility/DeviceCompatibilityMatrix/DeviceCompatibilityMatrix.html) and [ARCore supporting Android devices](https://developers.google.com/ar/discover/supported-devices).
 We hope to merge the two client apps at some point, when the majority of smartphones support ARKit and ARCore technology.
 The **AR-vos** app can be downloaded from the [Google Play](https://play.google.com/store/apps/details?id=com.arpoise.ARvos) Store and the Apple [App Store](https://apps.apple.com/us/app/ar-vos/id1483218444).

 ## Artist workflow